CalSol/braintrain/lab1.md

 ### Timing results
 If you run the code and mentally time the period, it will appear very close to 3s per period.

-Timing just the compute portion gives a running time of between 26 us and 30 us - approximately a 10x speedup from the floating-point version.
-And this is just for simple arithmetic operations - more advanced floating-point functions like log and sin are much more expensive.
+Timing just the compute portion gives a running time of between 26 and 30 us - approximately a 10x speedup from the floating-point version.
+And this is just for simple arithmetic operations - more advanced floating-point functions like log and sin are even more expensive.

 This explores just one of the ways programming for low-power embedded systems is different than programming for PC applications.
 Other major constraints include slower processor speed, limited program memory, limited data memory, and no operating system protections (against, for example, stack overflow).

 ### Alternative solutions
 To be fair, another solution would be to leave the floating-point computation as-is and use a timer to control the delay.
 The timer would be started before the computation, and the delay replaced with waiting until the timer reaches the delay time.
-While this is more accurate (since even fixed-point incurs computation time), the goal here was to provide an example of an important embedded system limitation.
+While this is more accurate (since even fixed-point computations take time), the goal here was to provide an example of an important embedded system limitation.

 ## To infinity and beyond
 This tutorial covered the basics of 4 types of digital I/O: DigitalOut (to drive a LED), DigitalIn (to read a button), PwmOut (to fade LEDs), and RawSerial (serial console to host PC).
 This is the tip of the iceberg of what you can do with an embedded system and what electronic devices are available.
 Stay tuned for the next lab, which will get you working with a [CAN bus](https://en.wikipedia.org/wiki/CAN_bus) (the inter-board network on our solar car) and explore approaches to multitasking.